heatstroke1234/resume-static-site/docs/timeline.md

 # Timeline
 Here's what I've been up to lately.

+???+ timeline "2025/08/29: Ended Stealth Startup Internship"

+    I ended my time working as an intern at a stealth startup.
+During my time, I designed and developed a meal planner program and recipe book that creates a customized meal plan viewable in calendar format based on user preferences.
+To accomplish this, I utilized Next.js for frontend, TypeScript-based Supabase Edge Functions (with Supabase database and Google OAuth authentication) for backend, and GPT-4.1-mini for meal plan generation, all deployed via AWS Amplify.

+    **Links:**
+    - <a href="https://forksify.com" style="color: #a29177ff;">Link to web app (Forksify)</a>

+???+ timeline "2025/08/25: Started Undergraduate Data Science Researcher Job"

+    I started working as an undergraduate data science researcher at the The Data Mine in Purdue University, on behalf of the 3M Company.

 ???+ timeline "2025/07: Personal Website Overhaul"

     I completed a massive overhaul of my personal website, adding more organization of pages and quality of life features.